danisafi/landsandpeople/README.md

 - Controllers

-1. BookingController: Displays all bookings for authenticated user
+1. BookingController:

-2. UserController:
+    - Handles only authenticated users can create, edit, update, or delete bookings.
+    - Users can only modify or delete their own bookings.
+    - Guests trying to book are redirected to register.
+    - Handles all strandard CRUD operations: Create, Read, Update, Delete.

 - Models and Relationship

 //Booking Model

     class Booking extends Model
     {
         use HasFactory;

     protected $fillable = [
         'user_id',